 Below is a comprehensive list of employee benefits for a small business:

 NOTE: Some benefits may fall under several categories.
 To avoid confusion, I have chosen not to duplicate any benefits.

 Canada’s public health plan can’t cover all of your medical costs.
 That’s why many companies are implementing an employer-sponsored health plan for their employees.
 These are some options for providing vision, dental, and extended health coverage:

 - Health insurance

-- Health Spending Account (HSA).
-Alternatively, a Private Health Services Plan (PHSP)
+- Health Spending Account (HSA) or also known as a Private Health Services Plan (PHSP)

 - Many small businesses find that extended health coverage can be costly if financed on a fully insured basis (through a traditional health insurance plan).
 If this is the case for you, a suitable alternative is a Health Spending Account (HSA).
-It is a customizable tax free allowance designated to you and your employees, to spend on whatever eligible medical expenses you desire.
+It is a customizable tax free benefit designated for you and your employees, to spend on whatever eligible medical expenses you desire.

 - Wellness Spending Account (this is a taxable benefit which designates an allowance for employees to spend on their wellness, such as a gym membership, nutrition, athletic attire, yoga, etc.)

 Basic coverage of these 4 products (below) are often put in place by employers to protect employees and their families in the case of a catastrophic event.
 Plans may vary depending on the provider.

 - Critical Illness